 Special issue guidelines

-- All contributions are efficiently linked and coherently presented on dedicated special issue web pages (an appropriate logo is welcome as a *.jpg file), easily accessible from the WCD online library.
+- All contributions are efficiently linked and coherently presented on dedicated special issue web pages (an appropriate logo is welcome as a *.jpg file) easily accessible from the WCD library.

-- Guest editors can define the order of the published papers on the special issue web page.
+- The special issue coordinators can define the order of the published papers on the SI web page.